natty1712/Holiday/AndroidUpdate.txt

-Desktop Mode Switch - A switch inside the tab switcher that can be used to toggle desktop mode on / off globally
+Custom Start Site - Change the default favorites view when opening a new tab to a specified URL